Can You Start A Sentence With Because? Yes, You Can

 You can see how easy it is to start a sentence with because and be correct every time.

-One small word of warning
+A word of warning about commas

 I’m sure you know that when you use a subordinate and main clause, you can reverse the order of the sentence.